darwinssilva/commiter-github-api/README.md

 ## Api Consume

-#### Consumes github api to get all committers from a project and list them
+#### Consumes github api to get all committers from a project and list them on a file ordered by commits count

-on a file ordered by commits count
+## Run

-ruby bin/run.rb
+`ruby bin/run.rb`